My 5 Favorite Escape Room Puzzles

 Posted by PHIL JANELLE

-With so many choices out there when it comes to finding the best escape room puzzle or prop find the perfect fit can be difficult.
-Keeping that in mind I decided to pick out the top 5 of my favorite puzzles and props for escape rooms.
+With so many choices out there when it comes to finding the best escape room puzzle or prop finding the perfect fit can be difficult.
+With that in mind I decided to pick out my 5 favorite puzzles and props for escape rooms.

 In order to solve this prop one player will have a magnet but on the mirrored side.
 On the other side is a player who will serve as the navigator.
 By listening and following the directions given the player with the magnet will be able to navigate the mass and free the piece from the maze.
 On the bottom of the piece is engraved a code, word, message, symbols, or image.
 It is a lot of fun and hilarious watching people try to solve this escape room maze.